 Thank you so much for sharing.
-So I’m still thinking about role models and I’m wondering, uh, what, uh, Impact your grandfathers on your dad’s or your mom’s side have had on you.
+So I’m still thinking about role models, and I’m wondering, uh, what, uh, Impact your grandfathers on your dad’s or your mom’s side have had on you.

-Bradley Shavit Artson: While you are a bloodline guy, aren’t you? so here’s what I want to I’ll answer your question, but first I got to say something rabbinic, according to Jewish law, if you can only save either your father or your chief rabbi.
+Bradley Shavit Artson: Wow you are a bloodline guy, aren’t you? so here’s what I want to I’ll answer your question, but first I got to say something rabbinic, according to Jewish law, if you can only save either your father or your chief rabbi.

 You’re obligated to save the rabbi first because your life in this world, but your rabbi gives you life in this world on the next.
 I’m saying that because I want to argue for the role of mentors and the dad.
 Isn’t just a biological thing.
 And finding older men who can see you as you want to become.
 And who can help you become that person is crucial.

-And some people are lucky enough to have their mentor also be their data.
+And some people are lucky enough to have their mentor also be their dad.
 That’s great.
 And that’s a real blessing, but for a lot of us, it’s not possible.
 So our dad can become better and more loving and kinder and more supportive, but we needed to go out and find other men to be those mentor father figures.

 And I want your listeners to know that, but that’s an important thing.
 If it’s either my biological father or grandfather, or I’m stuck, then we’re all do that.
-It’s not, there are lots of guys out there who are happy to be mentors and who will get you.
+It’s not; there are lots of guys out there who are happy to be mentors and who will get you.
 And so you need to find them.
 So my grandfather, my father’s father died when I was relatively young.

 I was 13.
 So I remember him and I have fond memories of him, but I can’t say that it was deep, deep.
 My mother’s father.
 Lived longer.
 He made it into my high school years.
 Honestly, the grandparents had the greatest impact on me was my mother’s mother.

-David Hirsch: That’s interesting.
+David Hirsch: Really?
+That’s interesting.

 Bradley Shavit Artson: She was a survivor.
-She came to this country as an immigrant, as a nine year old girl from Odessa.
+She came to this country as an immigrant, as a nine-year old girl from Odessa.

 She had a tough life.
-She was legally blind by the time I was born and she was just a source of resilience and strength and love.
+She was legally blind by the time I was born, and she was just a source of resilience and strength and love.
 And we adored each other.
 And I think about her to this day, you know, she keeps me going.

-Yeah, that’s wonderful.
+David Hirsch: Yeah, that’s wonderful.
 Thank you so much for sharing.
 And while I do have a curiosity about bloodlines, I am all about mentors and positive adult male role models and people’s lives.

 So let’s go back to your educational days.
-You got an AB from Harvard in 81, and then you were ordained through the Jewish theological seminary in 88.
+You got an AB from Harvard in 81, and then you were ordained through the Jewish Theological Seminary in 88.
 When you were a younger person.
 Thinking back to your completing your education.
 What were you thinking from a career standpoint?
 Where were you pointing?

-And at the end of the summer, mr. Brown offered to pay me retroactively for the summer and to hire me for the following year.
+And at the end of the summer, Mr. Brown offered to pay me retroactively for the summer and to hire me for the following year.
 And so I went back to my final year in college, knowing that I was going to be a legislative aid to the assembly, went from San Francisco, who in the interim became the speaker of the state assembly.

-Is that correct?
-That’s correct.
-What is it that you’ve been doing there for the last 20 years?
+David Hirsch: What is it that you’ve been doing there for the last 20 years?

 And then I also teach I’m a professor of philosophy.
 So I teach an introductory philosophy course for the first year students, I teach a course on science and religion for the fourth year students.
 And I teach a course on applying the Bible to contemporary social issues in the final semester of the senior year.

-And in terms of our conversation, One of the things that I’m most proud of is, you know, we have a lot of schoolwide events at my home, which means a lot of our students have personally met and interacted with Jacob, my son, which means I’m proud to know that we’ve trained a generation of rabbis who are comfortable with autism and who know and care about an autistic individual.
+And in terms of our conversation, one of the things that I’m most proud of is, you know, we have a lot of schoolwide events at my home, which means a lot of our students have personally met and interacted with Jacob, my son, which means I’m proud to know that we’ve trained a generation of rabbis who are comfortable with autism and who know and care about an autistic individual.

 David Hirsch: Yeah.
 I think that’s wonderful.
 So you’re also a Dean.
 If I remember of a program in Potsdam, Germany, what is that about?

-Bradley Shavit Artson: So we were called several years ago by the university of Potsdam, which is one of the large public universities in Germany.
+Bradley Shavit Artson: So we were called several years ago by the University of Potsdam, which is one of the large public universities in Germany.
 And they already had created a reform rabbinical program and they wanted to create a conservative one too.

 David Hirsch: Does that include traveling or are you able to do that remotely?

-Bradley Shavit Artson: I do it mostly remote and I traveled to Europe about once a year or once every other year.
+Bradley Shavit Artson: I do it mostly remote, and I traveled to Europe about once a year or once every other year.